wmitchell-cambria/API/README.md

 The development team is actively using the [Github Wiki](https://github.com/ca-cwds/API/wiki).

+## Commiting to Code Base
+Code commits are submitted via pull request for authorized developers.
+Code is expected to follow best practices and styles found at [Coding Standards](https://github.com/ca-cwds/API/wiki/Coding-Standards).

 ## Documentation

 The development team uses [Swagger](http://swagger.io/) for documenting the API.